-African researchers are usually imbedded in the life of Ugandan Christian communities.
+African researchers are usually embedded in the life of Ugandan Christian communities.
 So they are best placed to research the pressing issues that these communities face.
 For example Dr Olivia Nassaka decided to research how Anglican Christians in Buganda understood the presence of evil in their lives out of her experiences as a parish priest in Mityana.
 Her position of trust within the community enabled her to interview over 150 Baganda Anglicans to produce research that is both academically rigorous and pastorally relevant.
-Illuminating research into Catholic and Pentecostal expressions of Christianity in Uganda has also been conducted.
+Illuminating research into Catholic and Pentecostal expressions of Christianity in Uganda has also been conducted

 Ngoma is an ecumenical publishing consortium, consciously bringing research and reflection from across Uganda’s different streams of Christianity into dialogue.
 This diversity is reflected in the current membership of the consortium:

 - The Department of Religious & Peace Studies, Makerere University (Inter-religious)

 - St Mary’s National Major Seminary (Catholic)